Derby City Council uses a Strengths Based Approach for all work with children and families.

 7. Report to the Court

-If the child is a Looked After Child, or known to the Local Authority, the Court will order a report from the local authority.
+If the child is a Child in Care, or known to the Local Authority, the Court will order a report from the local authority.

 The social worker or social workers preparing the Court report should be suitably qualified and experienced.
 If the applicant is an existing foster carer, the supervising social worker will complete the sections on the carers and the child's social worker will complete the sections on the child and birth family.